Pensacola Child Custody Attorneys

 While some say that mothers used to have the upper hand in custody matters, the Florida legislature has now erased the presumptions that used to exist regarding mothers and fathers.
 Now, courts are required to look just at the best interest of the child and not the gender of the parent when determining timesharing and parental responsibility.

-“Parental alienation” is not a term thrown about lightly in family law cases.
+“Parental alienation” is not a term thrown about lightly in family law cases and child custody disputes.
 It’s actually a very complex legal and psychological term that has to be proven by many different factors.

 The most heartbreaking thing about parental alienation is that, over time, the alienating parent may convince the child to fall out of love with the other parent.
 It is a significant form of child abuse and children have a hard time recovering from it.
 These types of cases may (and often do) involve false allegations of abuse.
 Other times, parental alienation can simply be the constant undermining of the relationship between the child and his or her other parent.